 Overview

-AddiVortes implements the Bayesian Additive Voronoi Tessellation model for machine learning regression and non-parametric statistical modeling.
+AddiVortes implements the Bayesian Additive Voronoi Tessellation model for machine learning regression and non-parametric statistical modelling.
 This R package provides a flexible alternative to BART (Bayesian Additive Regression Trees), using Voronoi tessellations instead of trees for spatial partitioning.

 Key Features